KBlixt/subcleaner/README.md

 customization.

 ### Windows:
-it should be the same method, although you'll have to figure out how to clone the project and install python3.
+It should be the same method, although you'll have to figure out how to clone the project and install python3.

 # Bazarr